colyermorris/pqc-classifier/docs/dataset-limitations.md

 - Capture initial benchmarks and document provenance.
 - Begin work to integrate dynamic performance logs.
 - Track new NIST releases and update quarterly.

+## Notes
+- Current dataset consists of a toy example only; not representative of real-world measurements.
+- Sizes/timings are illustrative placeholders and should not be used for benchmarking or modeling.